azclick/yebo-ember/docs/guides/3-getting-started.md

 ### Fire it up!
 ***

-Now start up the `ember server` again, and you should now see the Spree Ember welcome page at `http://localhost:4200`!
-Head to `/products`, and your application should load products into your Ember app from your Spree server.
+Now start up the `ember server` again, and you should now see the Yebo Ember welcome page at `http://localhost:4200`!
+Head to `/products`, and your application should load products into your Ember app from your Yebo server.

-**Note:** If you're not seeing any products or data, double check your Spree server is running on `http://localhost:3000`.
+**Note:** If you're not seeing any products or data, double check your Yebo server is running on `http://localhost:3000`.

-#### **Next, you'll probably want to [customize Spree Ember.](./4-customization.html)**
+#### **Next, you'll probably want to [customize Yebo Ember.](./4-customization.html)**